My Favourite Bond

 Licence to Kill has:

-- Two Bond girls with weight in the story.
+- Two Bond girls with actual story weight

-It isn’t just a Bond film, it’s a late 80s action classic.
-It sits comfortably alongside Die Hard and Lethal Weapon.
+It’s a late-80s action film that sits comfortably beside Die Hard and Lethal Weapon.